 Brittany Barrett and James Hayes III

-Bob and Debbie Barrett, East Liverpool, are announcing the engagement and forthcoming marriage of their daughter, Brittany Nicole Barrett, to James D. Hayes III, son of Nancy and Jaye Hayes, Pittsburgh.
-The bride-elect is a 2013 graduate of Grove City College with a bachelor of science degree in accounting.
+Bob and Debbie Barrett of East Liverpool, are announcing the engagement and forthcoming marriage of their daughter, Brittany Nicole Barrett, to James D. Hayes III, son of Nancy and Jaye Hayes of Pittsburgh.
+The bride-to-be graduated from Grove City College in 2013 with a Bachelor of Science degree in Accounting and is employed as the Operations Manager at Employment Development.

 Add your comments below